NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.5.1 (2016-02-19) =
+* Fix: increase security of the quicklink feature for confirming/rejecting bookings
+* Fix: Improve wp-cli compatibility

 = 1.5 (2015-12-17) =
 * Fix: pickadate iOS bug